 Gwen’s detective work appears to be going well, until an unknown social media account starts spilling all the scandalous personal details she’s uncovered.
 Now this wannabe spy must stop whoever is behind it before everyone’s dirty laundry is aired, and Gwen is forced to finish high school without any friends.

-Other People’s Butterflies is a coming-of-age contemporary mystery about not needing to find your first love – but yourself – and how to mend the relationships that matter to you.
+Other People’s Butterflies is an aro ace coming-of-age contemporary mystery about not needing to find your first love – but yourself – and how to mend the relationships that matter to you.

 Don’t miss this own voices debut from Cora Ruskin.